-- Starting phase.
-The system loads the ontology and the mappings, and performs some auxiliary tasks needed to process/answer queries in a later stage.
+- 1. Starting phase.
+The system loads the ontology, the mappings, and performs some auxiliary tasks needed to process/answer queries in a later stage.
 Depending on the system, this phase might be critical, since it might include some reasoning tasks, for example inference materialization or the embedding of the inferences into the mappings (T-mappings [22]). - 2.
 Query rewriting phase.
-The input query is rewritten to a (typically more complex) query that takes into account the inferences induced by the intensional level of the ontology (we forward the interested reader to [4, 15]). - 3.
-Query translation (or unfolding) phase.
-The rewritten query is translated into a query over the data sources.
-This is the phase where the mapping layer comes into play [21]. - 4.
-Query execution phase.
-The data query is executed over the original data source, answers are produced according to the data source schema, and are translated into answers in terms of the ontology vocabulary and RDF data types, thus obtaining an answer to the original input query.
+The input query is rewritten to a (maybe more complex) query that takes into account the inferences induced by the intensional level of the ontology (we forward the interested reader to [5, 15]).